-We expect to derive a majority of our future revenues from the sale of our Isolator® bipolar ablation system.
-If our Isolator® system fails to gain or loses market acceptance for the treatment of AF, we may not generate sufficient revenues to continue our operations.
+We expect to derive a majority of our future revenues from the sale of our Isolator system and related products.
+If our Isolator system and related products lose, or fail to gain, market acceptance for the treatment of AF, we may not generate sufficient revenues to continue our operations.

-Currently, our primary product line is our Isolator® bipolar ablation system.
-We expect that sales of our Isolator® system will account for a majority of our revenues for the foreseeable future and that our future revenues will depend on the increasing acceptance by the medical community of our Isolator® system as a standard treatment alternative for the surgical treatment of AF during open-heart surgical procedures and as a sole-therapy minimally invasive procedure.
+Currently, our primary product line is our Isolator system.
+We expect that sales of our Isolator system and related products will account for a majority of our revenues for the foreseeable future and that our future revenues will depend on the increasing acceptance by the medical community of our Isolator system and related products as a standard treatment alternative for the surgical treatment of AF during open-heart surgical procedures and as a sole-therapy minimally invasive procedure.

-Acceptance of our Isolator® system for the treatment of AF is dependent upon, among other factors, the level of screening for AF and the awareness and education of the medical community about the surgical treatment of AF, in general, and the existence, effectiveness and, in particular, the safety of our Isolator® system.
-Our Isolator® system and the procedures involved with the treatment of AF using our system are relatively new.
-We cannot assure you that doctors will continue to use our Isolator® system or that demand for the surgical treatment of AF will not decline or will not increase as quickly as we expect.
+Acceptance of our Isolator system and related products for the treatment of AF is dependent upon, among other factors, the level of screening for AF and the awareness and education of the medical community about the surgical treatment of AF, in general, and the existence, effectiveness and, in particular, the safety of our Isolator system and related products.
+Our Isolator system and related products as well as the procedures involved with the treatment of AF using our products, are relatively new.
+We cannot assure you that doctors will continue to use our Isolator system and related products or that demand for the surgical treatment of AF will not decline or will not increase as quickly as we expect.

-We may not be able to maintain or increase market acceptance of our Isolator® system for a number of additional reasons, including:
+We may not be able to maintain or increase market acceptance of our Isolator system and related products for a number of additional reasons, including those set forth elsewhere in this "Risk Factors" section.